matheus-mello-dev/CloudsquareCaseStudy/README.md

            Lead and Opportunity creation
            Error scenarios

-    No production data is accessed during tests
+    No org data is accessed during tests

 6. Architecture Highlights